Break the Cycle of Homelessness and Poverty: Homework Support in Concord

 Onsite academic coordinators work with volunteers to maximize their effectiveness.
 Since the children's school performance is monitored very closely, staff and volunteers are able to provide ongoing assistance in meeting the student's academic needs.
 CCIH's volunteer pool is diverse, including mature high school students, retirees and working professionals.

-Volunteers need to be able to work one day a week, Monday through Thursday, 3-5:30PM for the duration of the school year.
+Volunteers need to be able to be available one day a week, Monday through Thursday, 3-5:30PM for the duration of the school year.
 Volunteers should be mature, enthusiastic, dependable, patient, flexible and independent.
-Experience in working with youth as well as tutoring reading and math is a plus.
+Experience in working with youth as well as tutoring reading and math is and understanding of the Spanish language is a plus (but not required).
 Adult volunteers need to pass a criminal background check and TB test.

 Apply here: www.ccinterfaithhousing.org/volunteer